 - Classifications of life insurance

-- What are the different life insurance health classifications
+- What are the life insurance rating classes?

-- What determines a life insurance health classification?
+- What determines a life insurance health classifications?

 - Breaking down the cost of life insurance classification

 - Life insurance ratings

 Disclaimer: Please contact a Coach B agent to know more about the latest information and changes due to COVID-19.
 As it may impact the content here.

 It is essential to realize that all policies are not the same, so you should not compare your premium to your neighbour’s policy premium.
 It is because each insurer has a system of classification.
 The system is used to find out details about your health and other factors that might affect the amount of your premium.